[Copilot Studio] Tried Templates, Autonomous Triggers, and Multi-Agent: From Design to Operation Verification

 Hello, I'm Kema.

-In the series so far, we have been building up a single agent.
-Giving it instructions, loading knowledge, and adding behaviors with topics, tools, and flows.
-This allows you to create "one solid agent."
+In the series so far, we've been building up a single agent.
+Giving it instructions, loading knowledge, and adding behavior with topics, tools, and flows.
+This lets you create "one solid agent."

-On the other hand, slightly different requests tend to come up in real-world settings.
-"Starting from scratch every time is a hassle, so I'd like to start from a template."
-"I want it to run automatically at set times without a person having to initiate a conversation."
-"Having one agent do everything gets complicated, so I'd like to split agents by role."
+On the other hand, different kinds of requests come up in real-world situations.
+"Starting from scratch every time is exhausting, so I'd like to start from a template."
+"I want it to run automatically at set times without someone having to talk to it."
+"Having one agent do everything gets complicated, so I'd like to separate agents by role."
 These are all about expanding the configuration of agents.

-With that in mind, this article covers three topics — templates & managed agents, autonomous triggers, and multi-agent — and summarizes what each can do as of June 2026.
-We actually ran through creating from a template and multi-agent handoff, and for autonomous triggers we cover the settings screen and confirming prerequisites.
-I hope this serves as a reference for those who want to broaden their options for building agents in Copilot Studio.
+So in this article, I've covered three topics — templates & managed agents, autonomous triggers, and multi-agent setups — and organized what each can do as of June 2026.
+I'll actually run through creating from a template and multi-agent delegation, and for autonomous triggers I'll cover checking the settings screen and prerequisites.
+I hope this serves as a reference for those who want to expand their options for building agents in Copilot Studio.

 This article is the 4th installment in a series on building agents with Copilot Studio.

-Target audience: Those who want to understand how to expand their configurations in Copilot Studio, including using templates, automatic startup, and multi-agent coordination.
+Target audience: Those who want to understand how to expand configurations in Copilot Studio, such as using templates, automatic startup, and multi-agent coordination.

 Series Article List